Cozy vineyards & Guesthouses in the South of France

 One of the best things about the South of France is how easy it is to reach without rushing.
 From Paris, high-speed TGV trains will have you in Avignon or Aix-en-Provence in about 3 hours, or in Nice in just under 6 hours.
 If you’d rather fly, airports in Marseille, Nice, and Montpellier connect directly to many European cities.

-Once you arrive, the real joy comes in slowing the pace.
-Larger towns like Avignon, Aix, and Nice are well served by public transport, but to reach smaller villages—like Lourmarin or Ramatuelle—a car is your best companion.
+Larger towns like Avignon, Aix, and Nice are well served by public transport, but to reach smaller villages (like Lourmarin or Ramatuelle) a car is your best companion.
 Driving here isn’t about speed; it’s about rolling through olive groves, stopping at a roadside market, or pulling over when a hilltop village catches your eye.

 If you’d rather not drive, consider basing yourself in a town like Avignon or Nice, then taking day trips by train or bus.
 The regional TER trains connect to many coastal and inland spots, often with scenic views along the way.